Los Angeles Rams vs. Tennessee Titans NFL Week 9 Odds, Plays and Insights for November 7, 2021

 - The Rams and their opponents score an average of 50.4 points per game, 2.1 fewer than Sunday's total.

-- The 51.3 PPG average total in Titans games this season is 1.2 points fewer than this game's over/under.
+- In 2020, games involving the Titans have averaged a total of 51.3 points, 1.2 fewer than this game's set over/under.

 Rams stats and trends

-- Los Angeles has five wins against the spread in eight games this season.
+- In Los Angeles' eight games this season, it has five wins against the spread.

-- The Rams have covered the spread twice this season when favored by 7 points or more (in five chances).
+- The Rams have been favored by 7 points or more five times this season and have covered the spread in two of them.

-- Los Angeles' games this year have eclipsed the over/under in 50% of its opportunities (five times in 10 games with a set point total).
+- Los Angeles' games this year have gone over the point total in 50% of its opportunities (five times in 10 games with a set point total).

-- Los Angeles is 5-4 against the spread and 7-0 overall in games when it records more than 24.4 points.
+- When Los Angeles puts up more than 24.4 points, it is 5-4 against the spread and 7-0 overall.

-- In games that Los Angeles picks up over 368.1 yards, the team is 4-5 against the spread and 6-1 overall.
+- When Los Angeles picks up more than 368.1 yards, the team is 4-5 against the spread and 6-1 overall.

-- The Rams have seven giveaways this season, while the Titans have 11 takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Los Angeles' matchup with the Titans.